-The World Health Organization (WHO) announced Tuesday that the world is running out of ways to treat once easily-curable sexually transmitted infections, like syphilis, chlamydia and gonorrhea.
+The World Health Organization (WHO) announced in 2016 that the world is running out of ways to treat once easily-curable sexually transmitted infections, like syphilis, chlamydia and gonorrhea.
+The outlook on these infections is the same and even more so in 2020.
 The infection is reportedly becoming increasingly resistant to antibiotics due to “misuse and overuse” of antibiotics, according to WHO.
 The organization also released new guidelines for treatment of gonorrhea as well as chlamydia and syphilis, which are also becoming resistant to the drugs typically used to treat them.

 Gonorrhea is a relatively common disease, infecting 78 million people each year.
 Anyone who is sexually active can get gonorrhea, and the disease can spread like wildfire through unprotected sex.
 Some infected people have no symptoms at all, while others may experience burning with urination, and a swarm of other genital affections.
 If untreated gonorrhea can occasionally spread to affect joints or heart valves.